Linda Hepner: Achievements

 Hepner was recognized as one of the Top 50 Influencers in British Columbia and appointed a Chair for Mental Health with Simon Fraser University.
 She was also honoured as an Honorary Firefighter, with a Civic Leadership Bursary awarded annually in her honour.

 Provincial political career

 On June 20, 2024, Hepner was nominated as a Conservative Party of British Columbia candidate for the 2024 British Columbia general election, running in the Surrey-Serpentine River riding.
 She went on to win her seat in the Legislative Assembly of BC by 435 votes.

-Hepner currently serves as the Critic for Housing in the official opposition's shadow cabinet.
+Hepner served as the critic for housing in the official opposition's shadow cabinet.

+On September 20, 2026, Hepner resigned from the Conservative Party caucus.
+She cited a loss of confidence in party leader Kerry-Lynne Findlay and criticized the removal from caucus that same month of former leader John Rustad, Trevor Halford and Claire Rattée.
+She stated her intent continue to represent Surrey-Serpentine River independently, but 3 days later, following the resignation of Findlay after weeks internal turmoil, she returned to Conservative caucus.